binpash/fractal/INSTRUCTIONS.md

 > _Please start evaluation early_ (in the background), as this kind of resource locking will delay the artifact evaluation process!

 # Artifact Available (10 minutes)
-Confirm core components are publicly available.
+Confirm Fractal is publicly available on GitHub.
 Below are some relevant links:

+1. Fractal is openly hosted on GitHub ([repo](https://github.com/binpash/fractal/)), including [benchmarks](XXX) and [evaluation scripts](XXX).
-- Fractal is permanently hosted on the GitHub [binpash](https://github.com/binpash/) organization.
+2. The Fractal repo is also permanently hosted on [Zenodo](XXX), as an additional level of archival assurannce.
+3. All data used in these experiments are publicly available (see URLS in [this README's Appendix](#appendix-input-locations)), as part of the Koala benchmark suite ([Usenix ATC'25 paper](https://www.usenix.org/system/files/atc25-lamprou.pdf), [website](https://kben.sh/, [full inputs](https://github.com/kbensh/koala/blob/main/INSTRUCTIONS.md#inputs)).
-- Fractal's command annotations conform to the format outlined in [PaSh](https://github.com/binpash/pash), a MIT-licensed open-source software.
+4. Fractal's command annotations conform to the ones from [PaSh](https://github.com/binpash/annotations), another MIT-licensed open-source software.
-- We have a publicly-accessible discord Server ([Invite](http://join.binpa.sh/)) for troubleshooting and feedback.
+5. We have a publicly-accessible discord Server ([Invite](http://join.binpa.sh/)) for troubleshooting and feedback.

+We note that Fractal is [MIT-licensed open-source software](XXX License XXX), part of the PaSh projecct and hosted by the [Linux Foundation](https://www.linuxfoundation.org/press/press-release/linux-foundation-to-host-the-pash-project-accelerating-shell-scripting-with-automated-parallelization-for-industrial-use-cases).

 # Artifact Functional (10 minutes)